NikUstimenko/acoustotreams/docs/tmatrix.rst

 the x and z coordinates and define the auxiliary function to compute the intensity at a single valid point.
 We can calculate the intensity of the fields as a superposition of incident and scattered fields.
-Here we also accelerate the computations using paralyzation in :mod:`joblib`.
+Here, we also accelerate the computations using paralyzation by :mod:`Parallel` in :mod:`joblib`.

 Finally, we compute the radiation pattern of the sphere at the same frequency.
 The red arrow indicates the direction of incidence of the plane wave.